sonomirco/SampleGHComponentWPF/README.md

 ## Running the Code
  ```
-Insert instructions on how to run the code here.
+Drag the component into the canvas, double click on it and just play with the interface to get the results.

 ```
 ### Change Log

 ### Tags
-grasshopper_template, Grasshopper
+Grasshopper, WPF